Dnawrkshp/ty-1-tools/resource-manager/README.md

 For version r1332_v1.02 of Ty 1 (and onward presumably), resources can be gathered from `/TY the Tasmanian Tiger/PC_External/` by filename without third-party modification.
 Note that Ty ignores all subdirectories within `/PC_External/`.
 For instance, `Shaders/standard.shader` from `Data_PC.rkv` would be placed in `/PC_External/ (/PC_External/standard.shader`) despite originating from a subdirectory.

 ### How it works
-The project consists of a single native dll named OpenAL32.
+The project consists of a single native DLL named OpenAL32.
 The library acts as a proxy, redirecting any Open AL calls to the real OpenAL32.dll.
 When the library gets loaded, it inserts some assembly code into the game; intercepting calls and redirecting to our `LoadResourceFile()`.
 From there, whenever a file is requested, our method attempts to access the file within the appropriate folder `/TY the Tasmanian Tiger/Resource/NAME_OF_RKV/` where `NAME_OF_RKV` is `Data_PC`, `Music_PC`, `Video_PC` or `Patch_PC`.
 If the file does not exist, it loads the standard resource.

 ### Build requirements